lorenz-g/tesla-megapack-tracker/README.md

 # tesla-megapack-tracker

-Project tries to track all tesla megapack and powerpack (>5MWh) installations.
+- Project tries to track all tesla megapack and powerpack (>5MWh) installations.
+- The site is hosted via github pages and this is the link https://lorenz-g.github.io/tesla-megapack-tracker/

 # project structure